 If you’re toying with the idea of not having bridesmaids at your wedding, you’re in good company.
-As nontraditional as this move might seem, it’s becoming an increasingly popular decision made by today’s brides.
-In fact, in their 2017 Wedding Report, Pinterest announced a 100 percent year-over-year increase in millennial brides searching the term “no bridesmaids” when garnering wedding inspiration on the platform.
-While there are some definite downsides to ditching the practice at your wedding, experts say there are some surprising benefits, too, especially in regards to the planning process.
+As nontraditional as this move might seem, it’s becoming an increasingly popular decision made by today's brides.
+And while there are some downsides to ditching the practice at your wedding, experts say there are some surprising benefits, too—especially with regard to the planning process.

-Here, wedding experts share some pros and cons that can help you determine whether having bridesmaids at your wedding is a must or a mistake.
+Here, a wedding expert shares some pros and cons that can help you determine whether having bridesmaids at your wedding is a must or a mistake.

 Pro: It’s a Great Way to Honor Those Closest to You

 Being asked to be someone’s bridesmaid is a true honor—especially when so few individuals were selected to carry that title.
 “These are the girls who have been by your side through thick and thin and only want what’s best for you, so asking them to stand next to you as you marry the love of your life is the ultimate honor,” explains Jessica Janik of the Invisible Bridesmaid in Fort Lauderdale, Florida.
 “Your selecting them as bridesmaids symbolizes that each has helped you to become the person you are today.”